Pattern Bridge

 duckButton.didPress()

-Next, you decide to add the sound of the dog’s bark, for this you need to show two buttons for selecting the sound – with a duck and a dog.
-Create two classes of buttons DuckButton and DogButton.
+Next you decide to add the sound of a dog barking, for this you need to show two buttons for selecting the sound – with a duck and a dog.
+Create two button classes DuckButton and DogButton.

 class DuckButton {